-The energy assumptions for new domestic customers projected to connect to the distribution network are consistent with the Total Domestic Consumption Values recommended values of 2900 kWh per year, scaled to the new baseline of 2021.
-This is projected to decrease further, in line with the expected annual energy consumption reduction assumptions used in Figure 29.
+The energy assumptions for new domestic customers projected to connect to the distribution network are consistent with the Total Domestic Consumption Values recommended values of 2700 kWh per year, scaled to the new baseline of 2024.
+This is projected to decrease further, in line with the expected annual energy consumption reduction assumptions.
+In the near term, the TDCV values are trended out, however, from 2034 they are capped to reflect the uncertainty in further energy efficiency improvements from the present day.